Bing

 Who will take care of your pets?

-Originally published: 15 October 2021 | Last updated: 16 February 2026 TL;DR — Pets and Your Will You cannot leave money directly to a pet — UK law treats pets as possessions.
-Instead, you name a pet caregiver in your Will and leave a sum of money to that person, conditional on them caring for […]
+Originally published: 15 October 2021 | Last updated: 5 March 2026 TL;DR. Pets and Your Will The law forbids people from giving money directly to their animals.
+UK law treats pets as possessions.
+Instead, you name a pet caregiver in your Will and leave a sum of money to that person, conditional on them caring […]

 The post Who will take care of your pets? appeared first on The U.K. Legal Wills Blog.